-This Vision sets out our ambitions to address the ecological deterioration within our districts and further afield.
+This Vision sets out our ambitions to address the ecological deterioration within our districts and within our district and to lessen our global impact on the natural world".
 It is accompanied by a comprehensive action plan that provides the practical steps to deliver ecological recovery.
 It builds on previous work to address the Climate Emergency, but with a specific focus on wildlife and habitats.